 Custom Greywater Systems

-Custom systems are also an option for people that are willing to spend a little extra money to get a specialized recycling system built in their home.
-Customized water recycling systems can specify where wastewater goes, they can be linked to your irrigation systems by a timer, and they can even monitor the amount of water you are recycling.
-This is only a short list and a customized system can accomplish many different things depending on your budget and needs.
+Custom systems are an option if you're willing to spend a little extra money to purchase a specialized system built into your home.
+A customized system can accomplish different things depending on your budget and needs.

-Wastewater recycling has been rising in popularity at a steady pace of the years.
-This has created a market for wastewater recycling products that provides a large assortment of products which can meet nearly any need.
+Wastewater reuse has been rising in popularity at a steady pace.
+This has created a market for wastewater recycling products that provide a large assortment of products.

 Aqua2Use Greywater Recycling System

 The Aqua2Use system is designed to be used in a broad assortment of ways.
-You can use it outdoors in conjunction with a rain barrel or in your home to recycle bath and sink wastewater.
+You can use it outdoors in conjunction with a rain barrel or in your home to recycle bathtub, shower, washing machine, and bathroom sinks wastewater.
 It uses a series of filters to remove various sizes of contaminants until you are left with particulate-free water.
 It is fully automated and uses sensors to tell when the water level in the reservoir is high enough to require pumping.

 Choosing to Recycle Wastewater

-Recycling wastewater carries with it many benefits.
+Reusing wastewater carries with it many benefits.
 It is important to learn the local laws governing the use of wastewater in your area before investing hundreds or thousands of dollars into a wastewater recycling system you can't even legally use.
-If you are able to use them, wastewater recycling systems are a simple way to save water and save money on your water bill.
+If you are able to use one, a wastewater recycling system is a simple way to conserve water and lower your water bill.